 Fungi play very important role in our ecological system.
 They act as decomposer, parasitic, pathogenic and antagonistic.
-Many micro fungi like Trichoderma sp., and Fusarium sp. act as antagonistic and use as a potential biocontrol agent against so many plants pathogenic fungi.
-Similarly wild mushrooms are widely distributed in nature.
+Many micro fungi like Trichoderma sp., and Fusarium sp. act as antagonists and used as potential biocontrol agents against so many plant pathogenic fungi.
+Similarly, wild mushrooms are widely distributed in nature.
 They have the ability to grow under diverse ecological condition.
-While growing these macro fungi needed so many antimicrobial molecules for their survival in the existing environment.
-During survival these wild mushrooms synthesize and produces a series of toxic metabolite which include polysaccharide, phenolics, terpenides and triterpenides which act as antimicrobial properties (Steglich, 1981; Anke et al., 1983; Hautzel et al., 1990; Toyota and Hostettmann, 1990; Becker et al., 1994; Steinmetz et al., 1995; Badalyan, 1998; Badalyan et al., 1998).
+These macro fungi need so many antimicrobial molecules for their survival in the existing environment.
+These wild mushrooms synthesize and produces a series of toxic metabolite which include polysaccharide, phenolics, terpenoids and triterpenoids which have antimicrobial properties (Steglich, 1981; Anke et al., 1983; Hautzel et al., 1990; Toyota and Hostettmann, 1990; Becker et al., 1994; Steinmetz et al., 1995; Badalyan, 1998; Badalyan et al., 1998).
 Badylan et al. (2002) described the antagonistic activity of 17 species of fleshy fungi against Bipolaris sorokiniana, Fusarium culmorum, Gaeumannomyces graminis var. tritici and Rhizoctonia cerealis causing foot and root diseases of winter cereals.
 In vitro antifungal effect of Boletus, Collybia, Cortinarius, Hebeloma and Lactarius against Cytospora sp., Fusarium oxysporum, Graphium ulmi, Rhizoctonia solani and Stereum purpureum were reported by Chaumont et al. (1982) and Borhani et al. (2011) showed the antagonistic activity of Flammulina velutipes against Bipolaris sorokiniana, Ophiostoma ulmi, Pestalotiopsis funerea, Fusarium culmurum, and Fusarium oxysporum.
-Thus the interaction between fleshy fungi and phytopathogenic fungi play key role in identification of new biocontrol agents.
+Thus, the interaction between fleshy fungi and phytopathogenic fungi play key role in identification of new biocontrol agents.
 The main aim of these studies was to investigate the potentiality of fleshy fungi as antagonistic agent against different combination of fungi which include soil borne, seed borne and foliar fungi.